sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 - the folder trick is used again
 - the `$uuid` variable is written to a file on disk
 - the `$uuid` variable is appended to the drop url and a web request is made; the response is written to a file named `Runtime Broker.exe` and saved into the user temporary folder, then the script waits for five seconds
-- if `%PROGRAMFILES%\WinSoft Update Service\pythonw.exe` exists the script terminates immediately, otherwise the script waits for one second then `Runtime Broker.exe` is launched; this could be a kill switch implemented by the attacker during development in order to avoid auto-infection
+- if `%PROGRAMFILES%\WinSoft Update Service\pythonw.exe` exists the script terminates immediately, otherwise the script waits for one second then launches `Runtime Broker.exe`; this could be a kill switch implemented by the attacker during development in order to avoid auto-infection

 At the time of analysis, I was unable to download the file but fortunately I managed to retrieve it from the security solution.